-Cardinal Health Inc. [CAH] – A worthy stock for long-term investors
+Cardinal Health Inc. [CAH] – A worthy Stock for long-term investors

 Cardinal Health Inc. [NYSE:CAH]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Cardinal Health Inc. [CAH] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
-This is compared to its latest closing price of $42.25.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding Cardinal Health Inc. [CAH] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+On average, stock market experts give CAH an Hold rating.
+The average 12-month price forecast for this stock is $47.71, with the high estimate being $68.00, the low estimate being $48.00 and the median estimate amounting to $58.00.
+This is compared to its latest closing price of $47.94.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cardinal Health Inc. [CAH] is sitting at 3.36.
 This is compared to 1 month ago, when its average rating was 3.09.